cta-observatory/magic-cta-pipe/magicctapipe/scripts/lst1_magic/README.md

 Finding LST runs...
 Finding MAGIC runs...
 ```
 And it will save the files TARGET_LST_runs.txt, TARGET_MAGIC_runs.txt, and list_sources.dat in your working directory.
+In case no runs are found for MAGIC and/or LST (for a source and a given time range/list of dates), a warning will be printed and no output text file will be produced for the given source and telescope(s).

 At this point, we can convert the MAGIC data into DL1 format with the following command:
 > $ setting_up_config_and_dir -c config_general.yaml